What others say

 - On the side, they position the five castles: Neuschwanstein, Mont Saint-Michel, Conwy, Prague, and Cinderella.

 - Working in groups, kids read each card aloud.
-They naturally discuss the format of each nonfiction paragraph, as well as transition terms.
+They discuss the format of each nonfiction paragraph, as well as keywords.

 - Then they categorize each card by castle and informational text structure.